Book-The-Joy-Of-Cryptography/Book-The-Joy-Of-Cryptography-github.io/tools/joy-of-cryptography-12.md

 Although it might seem that CCA-secure encryption guarantees protection against many of these kinds of attacks, it does not!

 To see why, consider the SPRP-based encryption scheme of Construction 9.3.
 We proved that this scheme has CCA security.
-However, it never raises any errors during decryption. *Every* ciphertext is interpreted as a valid encryption of some plaintext.
+However, it never raises any errors during decryption. *Every* ciphertext is interpreted as a valid encryption of *some* plaintext.
 An attacker can choose an arbitrary ciphertext, and when Bob decrypts it he might think Alice was trying to send some (presumably garbled) message.
-The only thing that CCA security guarantees is that if an attacker is able to make a ciphertext that decrypts without error, then it must decrypt to something that is unrelated to the contents of other ciphertexts.
+The only thing that CCA security guarantees is that **if** an attacker is able to make a ciphertext that decrypts without error, then it must decrypt to something that is unrelated to the contents of other ciphertexts.

-In order to achieve protection against message-modification and message-injection on the secure channel, we need a stronger/better security denition. **Authenticated encryption (AE)** formalizes the extra property that only someone with the secret key can find ciphertexts that decrypt without error.
+In order to achieve protection against message-modification and message-injection on the secure channel, we need a stronger/better security definition. **Authenticated encryption (AE)** formalizes the extra property that *only* someone with the secret key can find ciphertexts that decrypt without error.
 For example, encrypt-then-MAC (Construction 10.9) already has this property.

 In this chapter we will discuss authenticated encryption and a closely-related concept of encryption with **associated data (AD)**, which is designed to help prevent message replay attacks.
 These two concepts are the “gold standard” for encryption.

 ## 12.1 Definitions

 ### Authenticated Encryption
-As with CPA and CCA flavors of security, we can define AE security in both a “left-vsright” style or a “pseudorandom ciphertexts” style.
+As with CPA and CCA flavors of security, we can define AE security in both a “left-vs-right” style or a “pseudorandom ciphertexts” style.
 Both are reasonable choices.
-To make life simpler we will only dene the pseudorandom-ciphertexts-style of AE security in this chapter.
+To make life simpler we will only define the pseudorandom-ciphertexts-style of AE security in this chapter.

-In CCA$\varPhi$ security, the attacker has access to the decryption algorithm (except for ciphertexts generated by the library itself).
+In CCA$\Phi$ security, the attacker has access to the decryption algorithm (except for ciphertexts generated by the library itself).
 This captures the idea that the result of decrypting adversarially-generated ciphertexts cannot help distinguish the contents of other ciphertexts.
-For AE security, we want a stronger condition that $\operatorname{Dec}(k, c)=\textcolor{brown}{\texttt{err}}$for every adversarially-generated ciphertext $c .$ Using the same ideas used to define security for MACs, we express this requirement by saying that the attacker shouldn't be able to distinguish access to the "real" Dec algorithm, or one that always outputs $\textcolor{brown}{\texttt{err}}$:
+For AE security, we want a stronger condition that $\operatorname{Dec}(k, c)=\textcolor{brown}{\texttt{err}}$ for every adversarially-generated ciphertext $c .$ Using the same ideas used to define security for MACs, we express this requirement by saying that the attacker shouldn't be able to distinguish access to the "real" Dec algorithm, or one that always outputs $\textcolor{brown}{\texttt{err}}$:

 **Definition 12.1 (AE)**
-Let $\Sigma$ be an encryption scheme.
-We saythat $\Sigma$ has authenticated encryption (AE) security if $\mathcal{L}_{\text {ae}\varPhi-{real }}^{\Sigma} \approx \mathcal{L}_{\text {ae}\varPhi-\text{rand }}^{\Sigma},$ where:
+*Let $\Sigma$ be an encryption scheme.
+We saythat $\Sigma$ has **authenticated encryption (AE) security** if $\mathcal{L}_{\text {ae}\Phi-{real }}^{\Sigma} \approx \mathcal{L}_{\text {ae}\Phi-\text{rand }}^{\Sigma},$ where:*

 $$
 \def\arraystretch{1.5}
 \begin{array}{|l|}\hline
-\qquad \quad\mathcal{L}_{\text {ae}\varPhi-{real }}^{\Sigma}\\\hline
+\qquad \quad\mathcal{L}_{\text {ae}\Phi-{real }}^{\Sigma}\\\hline
 k\leftarrow \Sigma.\text{KeyGen}\\
 S:=\emptyset\\
 \underline{\text{CTXT}(m\in\Sigma.\mathcal{M}):}\\